An official website of the United States Government -

 The Commission recommends that the Secretary of the U.S. Department of Health and Human Services collect and report hospital-specific data on all types of Medicaid payments for all hospitals that receive them.
 In addition, the Secretary should collect and report data on the sources of non-federal share necessary to determine net Medicaid payment at the provider level.

+Partially implemented.
 P.L.
-116-260 requires the HHS to establish a system for states to submit non-DSH supplemental payment data in a standard format, beginning October 1, 2021.
-However, this system does not include managed care payments or information on the sources of non-federal share necessary to determine net Medicaid payments at the provider level.
+116-68 requires HHS to establish a system for states to submit non-DSH supplemental payment data in a standard format, beginning October 1, 2021.
+On May 10, 2024, CMS published a final rule on managed care access, financing, and quality in Medicaid and CHIP (CMS-2439-F) that requires states to report all directed payment amounts in T-MSIS.
+However, states are not required to report information on the sources of non-federal share necessary to determine net Medicaid payments at the provider level.

 As a first step toward improving transparency and facilitating understanding of Medicaid payments, the Secretary should collect and make publicly available non-DSH (UPL) supplemental payment data at the provider level in a standard format that enables analysis.